 | What should we ask AI? | Yes to get results | Real questions a person would type.
 Press Enter after each one.
 These are the answers that get graded. |

-Everything here saves as you type — there’s no separate save button for this card.
+The whole screen saves as you type.
+There is no Save button anywhere on it — your tracked items, your engines and your schedule are all stored the moment you change them.
 You’ll see a small “Saving…” then “Saved ✓” next to each item, and a plain warning if an item still needs a name or a question before it can be checked.

 You can track several different things (up to ten), and each one keeps its own website, rivals, questions, and its own scoreboard.
 Add more with + Add another.
 Each item also has an Active / Paused switch — pause one to leave it out of checks without deleting its setup, and turn it back on later.